arighi/virtme-ng/README.md

 Your host system will need to satisfy some prerequisites:

 * You need a statically linked `busybox` binary somewhere in your path.
-* You need Python 3.3.
+* You need Python 3.3 or higher.
 * QEMU 1.6 or higher is recommended.
 QEMU 1.4 and 1.5 are partially supported using a rather ugly kludge.

 Once you have such a kernel, run one of: